Trainer#

 the state dictionary of the optimizer, andeval_metrics

-the evaluation metrics history.Use
+the evaluation metrics history.Assuming that

 .